April 1, 1865 - During the U.S.

 President Franklin D. Roosevelt died

-suddenly at Warm Springs, Georgia.
+suddenly at Warm Springs, Georgia, after suffering a cerebral hemorrhage.
 He had been President since March

 4, 1933, elected to four consecutive terms and had guided America out